What Is The Most Cost Effective Miner?

 Good Purchase Cost Value:

-Luckily there are good cost effective miners that can get you making money right away while you save up for that energy efficient one you have your eye on.
+There are decent cost effective miners that can get you making money right away while you save up for that energy efficient one you have your eye on.
 The key aspect here is how quickly you will make your initial investment cost back.
-This can be a difficult metric to evaluate given the dramatic fluctuations in crypto prices but it will give you a baseline to evaluate what a given hash-rate is worth.
+This can be a difficult metric to evaluate given the dramatic fluctuations in crypto prices but it will give you a baseline to evaluate what a given hashrate is worth. you can check out our page on miner comparisons for a better view of this.

 Energy Efficiency: